GLOBAL MARKETS-Fed, China stimulus hopes boost shares; Scotland eyed

 “For this particular recovery, I think that the Fed would rather act a little bit too late than a little bit too early,” he said.

-Wall Street futures pointed to a flat open across the three major U.S. stock indices .

-The FTSEuroFirst 300 index of leading European shares was up 0.5 percent at 1,386 points, while Germany’s DAX was up a third of one percent and France’s CAC 40 was up two thirds of one percent.
+In early trading the FTSEuroFirst 300 index of leading European shares was up 0.5 percent at 1386 points, while Germany’s DAX and France’s CAC 40 were also up a similar amount.

-Britain’s FTSE 100 underperformed, flat on the day ahead of Thursday’s independence vote in Scotland that could end the 307-year old United Kingdom.

-“If it’s a ‘No’ vote, expect the FTSE to go up by around 50 points, but if it’s a ‘Yes’ vote, expect the FTSE to fall 200 points,” said Richard Griffiths, associate director at Berkeley Futures.
+Britain’s FTSE 100 was higher, but lagging its peers, trading around a quarter of one percent higher.

 Earlier in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan rose two thirds of one percent, but Japan’s Nikkei slipped 0.1 percent.